John Lowenthal: Background

 Lowenthal studied at Columbia College and Columbia Law School, where he obtained his law degree in 1950.

 Career

 Government service

 In the 1940s, Lowenthal served in the U.S. Navy.

 In the late 1940s (overlapping with the Hiss Case), during the Truman administration, he worked in the White House, where his father also worked (unofficially–"in the basement"), according to White House staff Stephen J. Spingarn.

 Academia

 By 1978, Lowenthal had become a professor of law at Rutgers University.

-Later, he taught at the New School for Social Research and CUNY Law School at Queens College.
+Later, he taught at the New School for Social Research and CUNY School of Law at Queens College, City University of New York.

 Hiss Case

 In 1949, Lowenthal volunteered to the defense during Alger Hiss's two perjury trials.

 In the 1970s, after the release of suppressed FBI documents about the case, Lowenthal, by then a Rutgers University law professor, published an analysis of what this new evidence revealed.

 Documentary

 In 1978 while on sabbatical, Lowenthal made a documentary film called The Trials of Alger Hiss.